blackferncreations/germankeycut/intellectual-context.md

 An offer can appear to satisfy the visible requirements of a process while failing to progress because the decisive evaluation occurs through different signals or at a different interface.

-This distinction provides part of the intellectual background for GermanKeyCut structural positioning.
+This distinction provides part of the intellectual background for the structural positioning system documented through GermanKeyCut.

 ---